Facebook gets in your Ray-Bans: A first look at its new smart glasses

 Beyond the basic fact that the two camera lenses are in no way concealed, the sound effects they make as you use them—including a classic simulated shutter click—can’t be turned off.
 A prominent white LED near the right lens’s Ray-Ban logo glows whenever the cameras are in use: “That’s something that I think it’s worth noting smartphones don’t even do today,” says Zuckerberg.
 According to Simari, this LED is designed to be visible from up to 25 feet away, and some potential frame colors got nixed on the grounds that they provided insufficient contrast with it.
 (Another LED on the inside of the frames reminds the user when imagery is being captured.)

 It’s certainly possible to take photos and videos with Ray-Ban Stories more discreetly than with a smartphone: As I roamed an outdoor antique fair, I used them to snap anything that caught my eye, and I’d be surprised if anyone noticed me touching the temple to initiate image capture.
+Buzzfeed’s Katie Notopoulos covered up the LED with tape and marker ink, then was told by a Facebook VP that doing so was a violation of the glasses’ terms of service.
 But anyone who’s set on taking covert photos for truly nefarious purposes, such as stalking or movie-theater piracy, has better options.
-And if Stories sell well, they could become too familiar to be used without calling attention to themselves.
+And if the glasses sell well, they could become too familiar to be used without calling attention to themselves.

 Other aspects of Ray-Ban Stories’ emphasis on privacy address the person wearing the glasses.
 Facebook says that it can’t see your photos or videos and doesn’t use them to target you with ads.
 You can shut off its ability to collect data such as the number of photos you take and the length of your videos, which it aggregates to better understand usage.The View app, which you use to manage the glasses, keeps a log of commands the Facebook Assistant heard you say; you can review them, delete them, or turn off the Assistant and control the glasses through taps, swipes, and button presses.